CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Stream-Compaction/README.md

 #### Paste the output of the test program into a triple-backtick block in your README.

-The output of the time elapsed for input size `2^20` data and blockSize of 512 for both the implementations of GPU-Naive and GPU-Work Efficient is below:
+The output of the time elapsed for input size `2^20` data and blockSize of 512 for both the implementations of GPU-Naive and GPU-Work Efficient is below (Note that the analysis is for power of two number of elements):
 ```
 ****************
 ** SCAN TESTS **